 - The $330 million CityMarket at O has become the neighborhood’s new epicenter and includes a 72,000 SF Giant Food supermarket, 182-room Cambria Suites hotel, 639 residential units, and 15,000 SF of additional retail.

 - The Dabney, Kinship, and Metier all received one star in the 2020 Michelin Chercher Ethiopian Restaurant, Hanumanh, Hazel, The Royal, Supra, Tiger Fork, and Unconventional Diner are on the Michelin Guide’s 2020 Bib Gourmand list.

 - The Dabney’s Jeremiah Langhorne was named Best Chef: Mid-Atlantic by the James Beard Foundation in 2018 and Columbia Room won best American cocktail bar at 2017 Annual Spirited Awards.

 - The former Wonder Bread Factory (c.
-1913) was transformed into the home of WeWork (coworking space) and iStrategyLabs’ headquarters.
+1913) was transformed into the home of WeWork (co-working space).